yaoruixuu/security-blur/README.md

 source your_venv_name/bin/activate
 ```

-`cd` into the Dockerfile level directory and create the docker image with `docker build -t your-image-name:tag`
+`cd` into the Dockerfile level directory and create the docker image with the dockerfile by doing `docker build -t your-image-name:tag`

 Deploy container on Google Cloud Run (docs: https://cloud.google.com/run/docs/deploying) or any other service provider